FacundoChervin/woowup-front/README.md

 ## Production-readiness

 So I include some logs, and error handling.
 Of course we can upgrade this with more time, but there are the basics logs in case there is an error.

+## How to test it?

+I added three providers (mailgun,ses,sendgrid).
+Only sendgrid allows to send emails to addresses that are not preconfigured.
+The order of the providers in case one fails is mailgun --> ses --> sendgrid.
+So if you try to send an email to my address facundo.chervin@gmail.com it will send it with the first provider.
+In case you want to provide the fail scenario, you can put any other email address and it will send it with the sendgrid provider.
+So there will be two retries.
+You will see that if you insert the batch id and press the "Check email batch status" button.